-Explore the sights of Ushuaia, visit the museums and Argentinean leather markets, or continue relaxing at the hotel.
 Our evening briefing at the Arakur is your opportunity to ask questions and meet some of your fellow explorers.

-Day 3, All Aboard Seaventure
+Day 2, All Aboard Seaventure!

-Spend your morning exploring Ushuaia or unwinding at the resort until our mid-afternoon escort to the ship.
+Spend your morning relaxing at the hotel, visiting a museum, or exploring the shops in Ushuaia, before our mid-afternoon escort to the ship.
 Our Expedition Team and ship staff will welcome you on board and get you settled in, followed by a safety and orientation briefing and our Captain's welcome dinner.
-We're on our way to Antarctica!
+We're on our way to

-Day 4, Southern Ocean
+Day 3, Southern Ocean